SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 <h2>IO</h2>

 In ruby, {{c1::$stdin}} {{c2::represents stdin}} and {{c1::$stdout}} {{c2::represents stdout}}.
 They are both {{c3::streams}}, which means we {{c4::use the read method}} to read input&nbsp;
+sys.stdin|python

 Command-line arguments
 @ARGV|Perl

 Environment variables
 %ENV|Perl
+process.env|Node

+<h2>Formatting</h2>

+Official style guide/best practices
+PEP 8|Python

 <h2>import/export</h2>

 Packages and modules are often synonyms.
-In python, a package is a collection of modules.
+In python, a package is a collection of modules (and perhaps other packages).
 In python, each .py file is a module.
 A package must contain a __init__.py file
+In most languages, import statements must be in the beginning of the file.
 Import statements have the general syntax

 import <member> as <name> from <path>

-Python instead has the order from <path> import <member>
+Python instead has the order from <path> import <member> as <name>

+Import anything|*|Python

+SCSS/Sass

+Three keywords: @use, @import, @forward (@include is not an import statement!)
+Syntax alwas keyword <path> [as <name>]
+@forward foo doesn't allow the current stylesheet bar to access the things in foo, but {{c1::allows anything @using bar to access them.}}

+CommonJS

 <h2>lifecycle</h2>